 It is worth stating that it is not only siblings that have these problems.
 If you raise two young pups from different litters or even breeds, you can have similar problems.
-I always recommend my clients to wait till their puppy is 14 months old before purchasing another puppy.
-This llows you to concentrate all your efforts on that individual, with a fair wind and good socialisation it will take on some of the good traits of the older more experienced dog.
+I always recommend my clients to wait until their puppy is 14 months old before purchasing another puppy.
+This allows you to concentrate all your efforts on that individual, with a fair wind and good early socialisation, it will take on some of the good traits of the older more experienced dog.

-I have no respect for a breeder that uses these tactics or that sell littermates to one owner.
-If they are experienced and not a first time breeder then they are well aware of the pitfalls of these actions, and that the dogs will suffer for the rest of their lives.
+I have no respect for a breeder that uses these tactics or those sell littermates to one owner.
+If they are experienced and not a first-time breeder then they are well aware of the pitfalls of these actions, and that the dogs will suffer for the rest of their lives.

 You can use this article in either your own website or printed, but only with the following statement at the top of the piece with the link back to my site: